 Emotional Connections Through Kneading

-Kneading is not just a physical act but also an emotional one.
+Kneading carries emotional meaning as much as physical comfort.
 When a cat kneads you, it is expressing trust and security, similar to the bond between a mother and her kitten.
 This action shows that your cat feels a deep connection with you, reinforcing the bond you share.

 Kneading can also be a form of communication.
 Cats may knead to get your attention, signaling they want affection or comfort.
 By responding positively to this behavior, you reinforce the emotional connection, making your cat feel even more loved and secure.